 Architect and exhibition designer Wendy Evans Joseph provides an early look at the Museum’s new Visitor Center.
 The three-gallery space includes a ticketing desk and information room, which features a wall of artifacts from our permanent collection, as well as two installations that showcase the importance of the built environment.
 Recorded December 2020.

 Safety procedures and guidelines are in place to provide a safe and pleasant experience for visitors and for Museum staff.

 Face Covering or Mask Required.
 Visitors age 6 and older are required to wear face coverings at all times.
 Face coverings are also strongly recommended for visitors between the ages of 2 and 6, per CDC guidelines.

 Maintain a Safe Social Distance.
 Please keep a safe distance of 6 feet or more from other people.
 There will be social-distancing signage and directions throughout the Museum and the Shop.

 Wash or Sanitize Hands.
-Hand-sanitizing stations are available throughout the building, including the Shop.
-We are also conducting more-frequent and enhanced cleaning.
+Hand-sanitizing stations are available throughout the building, including the Museum Shop.

 Do Not Enter If Ill.
 We are asking all visitors who are sick or feel unwell to please stay home.

 Metro: The Museum is located across the street from the Judiciary Square (Red Line) station’s F Street NW entrance.
 Alternatively, you can take the Yellow/Green/Red lines to the Gallery Place-Chinatown station and walk two blocks east to the Museum.

 Metrobus: Three Metrobus routes have stops located near the Museum: D6, 80, and X2.

 Capital Bikeshare: The closest bike stations are located at 5th and F Streets NW; 7th and F Streets NW; and 4th and D Streets NW.